abizerPatanwala/Robust-Trajectory-Tracking-for-a-Quadrotor-using-Sliding-Mode-Control/README.md

 # Robust-Trajectory-Tracking-for-Quadrotor-UAVs-using-Sliding-Mode-Control
 The aim of this project is to develop a **sliding mode control** for a Quadrotor to enable it to autonomously track a trajectory.
 A mirco aerial vehicle (MAV) named [**Crazyflie 2.0**](https://www.bitcraze.io/products/old-products/crazyflie-2-0/) is used as a platform.
 The simulation of the system is done in ROS Noetic and Gazebo.
 The trajectory tracked is described below.
 The Quadrotor is supposed to start from origin (0,0,0) and visit 5 waypoints.
+The velocity and acceleration at each waypoint is zero.
+Using these waypoints a quintic rajectory is generated and sliding mode control is used to track the trajectory.
 - p0 = (0, 0, 0) to p1 = (0, 0, 1) in 5 seconds
 - p1 = (0, 0, 1) to p2 = (1, 0, 1) in 15 seconds
 - p2 = (1, 0, 1) to p3 = (1, 1, 1) in 15 seconds